dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/clojure-collector/Download-the-Clojure-collector-WAR-file-or-compile-it-from-source.md

 Alternatively, you can build it from the source files.
 To do so, you will need [Leiningen][leiningen] installed.

-To do so, download the SnowPlow repo:
+To do so, download the Snowplow repo:

 	$ git clone https://github.com/snowplow/snowplow.git